manvi294/prac-ml/README.md

         ' Reference the table
         Set ppTable = ppShape.Table

-        ' Loop through all rows in the table
+        ' Loop through each cell in the table
-        For Each ppRow In ppTable.Rows
+        For Each ppCell In ppTable.Cells
-            ' Loop through all cells in each row
+            ' Get the row and column indexes of the current cell rowIndex = ppCell.Row
-            For Each ppCell In ppRow.Cells
+            colIndex = ppCell.Column

-                ' Increase the font size of the cell text ppCell.Shape.TextFrame.TextRange.Font.Size = 20 ' Set the desired font size Next ppCell
+            ' Increase the font size of the cell text ppTable.Cell(rowIndex, colIndex).Shape.TextFrame.TextRange.Font.Size = 20 ' Set the desired font size
-        Next ppRow
+        Next ppCell
     End If

     ' Save and close the PowerPoint presentation